Hardy inequalities for fractional $(k,a)$-generalized harmonic oscillator: Introduction

 \begin{thm} Let us define the constant

 For $0<\sigma<1,\;\delta>0$ and $4\left\langle k\right\rangle+2N+a-4 \geq 0$,

 for all $f\in C_0^\infty(\mathbb{R}^N)$. \end{thm}

-When $a=2$, this inequality recedes to the fractional Hardy inequality in \cite{CR}, which was proved using Dunkl-Hermite expansions.
+When $a=2$, this inequality reduces to the fractional Hardy inequality in \cite{CR}, which was proved using Dunkl--Hermite expansions.
 The definition of the modified fractional operator $\left(-\triangle_{k,a}\right)_{\sigma}$ will be given analogously as in \cite{CR} in Section 4.
 We can also deduce the Hardy inequalities for pure fractional powers of the operator $\left(-\triangle_{k,a}\right)^{\sigma}$ analogous to Corollary 1.5 in \cite{CR} from this Hardy inequality.
 An uncertainty principle for fractional powers of $\triangle_{k,a}$ can also be deduced from this Hardy inequality as in \cite{Ron}.

 There have also been several other studies of Hardy inequalities of form \eqref{1}.
 For example, D. Gorbachev, V. Ivanov and S. Tikhonov \cite{GI1} proved a sharp Pitt's inequality for Dunkl transform in $L^2\left(\mathbb{R}^N\right)$.
 Such Pitt's inequalities can imply a Hardy inequality of the form \eqref{1} for fractional powers of the Dunkl Laplacian $\triangle_k$.
-They also proved a sharp Pitt's inequality for the generalized Fourier transform $F_{k,a}$ in \cite{GI2} using Bochner-type identity in the form of expansion \eqref{Fkasum}.
+They also proved a sharp Pitt's inequality for the generalized Fourier transform $F_{k,a}$ in \cite{GI2} using the Bochner-type identity \eqref{Fkasum}, a particular case of the expansion \eqref{expansion2} we will use.
 By the formula (5.6 b) in \cite{BSK2}, The fractional powers of $-{{\left| x \right|}^{2-a}}{{\Delta }_{k}}$ can be naturally defined as follows,

 And then from the inversion formula \cite[Theorem 5.3]{BSK2} of the $(k,a)$-generalized Fourier transform, the Pitt's inequality in \cite{GI2} implies also a Hardy inequality of the form \eqref{1} for $L=-{{\left| x \right|}^{2-a}}{{\Delta }_{k}}$ for $a={\textstyle\frac2n},\;n\in{\mathbb{N}}_+$.
-When $a=2$, this Hardy inequality recedes to that for fractional powers of the Dunkl Laplacian in \cite{GI1}.
+When $a=2$, this Hardy inequality reduces to that for fractional powers of the Dunkl Laplacian in \cite{GI1}.
 The two Pitt's inequalities imply the logarithmic uncertainty principle for the Dunkl transform and $F_{k,a}$, respectively.